 We’re coming to the end of the year, and most would take this time to review and plan their year ahead with new year resolutions.

 Do you set goals?
 Do you reset your new year resolutions year after year without really progressing or achieving them?
 Do your new goals get forgotten along the way?
-According to a University of Scranton study in 2014, only 8% of those who set out to achieve their New Year’s goals actually achieve them.
+According to a University of Scranton study, only 8% of those who set out to achieve their New Year’s goals actually achieve them.

 1. We set too many goals all at once